cwendorf/Sourcebook/Methods/worked-examples/standardized.md

 | 6   | 7.00    | 0.963    |
 | 7   | 4.00    | 0        |
 | 8   | 9.00    | 1.604    |

+### Using Standardized Scores to Estimate Percentiles

+**Percentile Rank:** The 50th percentile (the Median) and the 25th and 75th percentiles (collectively known as the Interquartile Range) are the most commonly calculated.
+Assuming a perfectly normal distribution:

+> From the Standard Normal Distribution table: for PR = .250, z = -.680

+> From the Standard Normal Distribution table: for PR = .500, z = 0.000

+> From the Standard Normal Distribution table: for PR = .750, z = +.680

+**Percentile Point:** Percentiles provide the scores associated with particular percentile ranks.
+These can be estimated using the z score formula and the descriptive information from the original variable:

+> For PR = .250: -.680 = (Y - 4.000) / 3.117; Y = 1.880

+> For PR = .500: 0.000 = (Y - 4.000) / 3.117; Y = 4.000

+> For PR = .750: 0.000 = (Y - 4.000) / 3.117; Y = 6.120

+> Thus, we estimate the scores at the 25th, 50th, and 75th percentiles to be approximately 1.880, 4.000, and 6.120 respectively.
+These are accurate estimates only if the distribution is perfectly normal.

 #### Calculating the Descriptive Statistics of the Standardized Scores